-Some of this information has been adapted from the CDC's "Heads Up: Concussion in High School Sports," from materials by the OSAA's Medical Aspects of Sports Committee and from materials prepared by the NFHS Sports Medicine Advisory Committee.
-Please go to www.cdc.gov/ncipc/tbi/Coaches\Tool\Kit.htm or www.nfhs.org for more information.
+Some of this information has been adapted from the CDC's "Heads Up: Concussion in High School Sports," from materials by the OSAA's Medical Aspects of Sports

+Committee and from materials prepared by the NFHS Sports Medicine Advisory Committee.
+Please go to Centers for Disease Control and Prevention or National Federation of State High School Associations for more information.

-If you have any further questions regarding the policies and procedures for managing concussions in Alaska student athletes or want to know how to find a concussion specialist in Alaska, please visit the Alaska School Activities Association website, asaa.org, and your school district website.
+If you have any further questions regarding the policies and procedures for managing concussions in Alaska student athletes or want to know how to find a concussion specialist in Alaska, please visit the Alaska School Activities Association website and your school district website.